The approximate gravitational lensing multiple plane mass sheet degeneracy: An example of a multiple source system non-breaking the MSD

 \begin{itemize} \item \textit{Cosmological parameters are assumed known, with the exception of $ H_0 $ which we want to measure.} This is the easiest path, as $ \Delta\kappa^{\rm tot}_{Nnm} $, Eq.~\eqref{eq:diffkappa}, become observables.
 After the lens model inference pipeline has converged to a certain posterior for $ \tilde{D}^n_{\rm dt} $, one can use cosmological priors plus stellar kinematics (see Eq.~\eqref{eq:sigma}), together with the relations coming from the inferred $ \Delta\kappa^{\rm tot}_{Nnm} $, to constrain the factors $ \tilde{D}^n_{\rm dt}/D ^n_{\rm dt}$ in a $ H_0 $ degeneracy diagram, in a similar way of what we showed in Fig.~\ref{fig:example}. \item \textit{Cosmological parameters are not assumed, and we want to measure them.} This is harder, as now both $ \Delta\kappa^{\rm tot}_{Nnm} $ terms are degenerate with parameters like $ \Omega_{\rm m} $.
-Still, once the inference has converged to a certain posterior for both $ \tilde{C}_{nm} $ and $ \tilde{D}^n_{\rm dt} $, the same help from stellar kinematics plus cosmological prior of the previous case applies, with the only difference that $ \Delta\kappa^{\rm tot}_{Nnm} $ can here only be constrained and cannot be actively used. \end{itemize} Within this simplified modeling, we are glossing over the fact that finite core effects can reduce the constraining power of stellar kinematics, see Eq.~\eqref{eq:kin} and discussion around.
+Still, once the inference has converged to a certain posterior for both $ \tilde{C}_{nm} $ and $ \tilde{D}^n_{\rm dt} $, the same help from stellar kinematics plus cosmological prior of the previous case applies, with the only difference that $ \Delta\kappa^{\rm tot}_{Nnm} $ can here only be constrained and cannot be actively used. \end{itemize} For the reader's convenience, we summarize in Table~\ref{tab:summary} what are the parameters which can be measured or constrained in multiple source systems and under which conditions.

+Within this simplified modeling, we are glossing over the fact that finite core effects can reduce the constraining power of stellar kinematics, see Eq.~\eqref{eq:kin} and discussion around.
 A proper conservative modeling of the situation would introduce a finite-core parametrization of the internal sheets explicitly (on the lines of what done in Ref.~\cite{Shajib:2023uig} for a single lens plane), but what we described above can be a good first approach, to be refined once uncertainties get below few percent.

 We remark that what shown here is just an example on how the degeneracy we described in this work would result when applied to a known double source lens system.
 We leave proper implementation of the degeneracy we discussed here in a realistic mock system for future work.